 A raw egg floats on a solution with a pH of 13.
 Stop heating at this point.
 Your lye concentrate should be about six ounces.
 Continue heating if otherwise.

-Put your fat or oil in another stainless-steel pot and heat over medium to low heat until it becomes hot.
+Put fat or oil in another stainless-steel pot and heat over medium to low heat until it becomes hot.

 For two bars of soap, you need one cup of fat.
 Warm ¾ cup of concentrated lye in a small stainless-steel saucepan or pot and slowly add fat as you continuously stir the mixture.